Medtronic Chronic Pain Therapies

 If your chronic pain isn't responding to medication, or you can't tolerate the side effects, your doctor may prescribe one of our neurostimulators or drug pumps.
-These implantable devices may help you manage your pain, restore your ability to do everyday activities, decrease your need for oral pain medications, and improve your quality of life.1-4 For more than 30 years they have enhanced the lives of people with chronic pain.
+These implantable devices may help you manage your pain, restore your ability to do everyday activities, and improve your quality of life.1-4 For more than 30 years they have enhanced the lives of people with chronic pain.

 Medtronic Chronic Pain Therapies are two proven, long-term pain therapies: spinal cord stimulation (also called neurostimulation therapy) and targeted drug delivery.
 Both use surgically placed devices.